 Let’s all devise a system to cheat simultaneously using noises, hand signs, and hidden notes flung around the room while the teacher’s back is turned.
 Any weak links would be bullied ruthlessly.

 As I type all of this, it may come across that I am anti-religion.
 I’m not.
+I mean no offense to any practicing Catholics or otherwise Christians who come across this post.
+I’m merely sharing my own personal experiences to prove a point.

 So…why did I open with all of this?

 Well, today we’re going to talk about a cult.
 While simultaneously reviewing an amazing kdrama series called Save Me.
+Many Christian cults, actually, as it seems pseudo-religious sects have been prevalent in South Korea for some time now.

 While watching Save Me, I was trying to figure out why my mom left me in that Catholic school system for so long.
 Growing up, she always told me that she wanted me to “learn how the world works” so that I “wouldn’t be wild” like those “public school” kids.

+Well, I went to public school for high school, and those were some of the best and most liberating years of my life.
 It’s funny – I realized just how dumb I was interacting with those kids.
-They didn’t know certain things I did from an intellectual ‘book smart’ standpoint, but socially – they were leagues ahead of me.
+They didn’t know certain things I did from an intellectual ‘book smart’ standpoint, but socially, they were leagues ahead of me.

+Looking back, I really think public school kids get a bad rap.
 Their parents are usually working 2-3 jobs trying to make ends meet, and many teachers target these students as “problem kids”.

-With enough suspensions for petty fights or verbal disagreements with “authority”, they have lowered self-esteem and a paper trail of instigated records calling them “disruptive” “argumentative” and “insubordinate” simply for questioning the teachers – or defending themselves against attacks.
+With enough suspensions for petty fights or verbal disagreements with “authority”, they have lowered self-esteem and a paper trail of instigated records calling them “disruptive”, “argumentative”, and “insubordinate” simply for questioning the teachers or defending themselves against attacks.

 That was the first difference, I noticed.